 Alan Richardson, Michelle Antrobus, Natalie Bennyworth, Nicola Coates, Frances Dee, Zoe Gappy, Emma Harris, Chelsea Labadini, Joanna Rennie, Abramo Ciullo, Francis Foreman, Luke Jarvis, Matt Krzan, Charles Ruhrmund, Todd Talbot, Callum Macdonald, Chris Warner Drake and Matthew Wesley

 The orchestra is the oil to the cogs of this rusted revival

 Kander and Ebb's 'Chicago' makes its return to London's West End and turns the Phoenix theatre into 1920s Chicago (apparently).
 The musical, which premiered in 1975, was first revived on Broadway in 1996 by Walter Bobbie who stripped it down andRead full review

 What you thought

-Please note: The term Garrick Theatre and/or Chicago as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Garrick Theatre and/or Chicago and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Garrick Theatre and/or Chicago and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Phoenix Theatre and/or Chicago as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Phoenix Theatre and/or Chicago and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Phoenix Theatre and/or Chicago and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.